npearce/CaC-Github_Webhook_Server/README.md

 # Github Infrastructure-as-Code WebHook Server for F5 BIG-IP

-Using GitHub's Webhook feature, this Webhook Server automates Infrastructure as Code deployments.
+Using GitHub's Webhook feature, this Webhook Server automates Infrastructure as Code management of F5's BIG-IP devices (hardware or software).

 ## Description

-F5 has discovered customer interest in automated Infrastructure-as-Code models.
-Through the use of GitHub WebHooks, engineers may 'commit' service definitions to a 'deployment' repository, which results in F5 BIG-IP configurations.
-With this model, GitHub is providing a familiar developer interface (SCM) with "deployment configuration templates", which result in deployed configurations on technology typically unfamiliar to the engineer, like F5's BIG-IP application delivery controller.
+Infrastructure-as-Code has predominantely focussed on 'server' infrastructure.
+Brining this so the network industry, this 'Network Infrastructure as Code' solution allows engineers to 'commit' F5 BIG-IP service definitions to a Github repository, which results in configured F5 BIG-IP application services ready for application traffic.
+Installing this Webhook Server onto BIG-IP devices enables for the automated deployment of BIG-IP configurations directly via a Github Webhhok.

-The service definition 'commit' may be either JSON or YAML configuration data which, via a GitHub WebHook, is communicated to an F5 iControl LX worker (a custom declarative interface within the F5 BIG-IP REST API).
-The iControl LX worker translates the [JSON|YAML] service definition into a BIG-IP service configuration.
+This solution was written upon the iControl LX framework.
+Installed on a BIG-IP, this iControl LX worker presents a `/ghe_listener` REST end-point ready to receive Github 'commit' notifications.

 ## Requirements

-* Uses the AppSvcs_Integration v3.x (AS3) worker to translate service definitions into BIG-IP configurations.
+* Uses the AppSvcs_Integration v3.x (AS3) iControl LX worker to translate service definitions into BIG-IP configurations.

-> NOTE: iApps are configuration templates presented as declarative REST endpoints.
+> NOTE: AS3 is an F5 developed and supported iControl LX worker that greatly simplifies the programmable surface of BIG-IP.

 ### Concepts

 * **iControl** - The F5 BIG-IP REST API.
 * **iControl LX** - (iControl Language eXtension) The F5 BIG-IP REST API Framework, upon which you can create custom endpoints/workflows.
-* **iControl LX worker/microservice** - Some Javascript that is executed every time it's custom endpoint is hit with GET/POST/PUT/PATCH/DELETE.
+* **iControl LX worker/microservice** - Nodejs Javascript that is executed every time it's custom endpoint is hit with GET/POST/PUT/PATCH/DELETE.

 ## Workflow

 1. Engineer is ready to deploy a service.
-2. Engineer visits the "configuration as code" repo on GitHub and navigates to the '/templates' directory.
+2. Engineer visits the devices "infrasutrcture as code" repository on GitHub and navigates to the '/templates' directory.
-3. Based on their applications/services requirements, the engineer selects the appropriate template. e.g. "Basic load-balancing", "SSL Offload", "Web Application Firewall", and so on.
+3. Based on their requirements, the engineer selects the appropriate template. e.g. "Basic load-balancing", "SSL Offload", "Web Application Firewall", and so on.
-4. Engineer creates a new file in the '/deploy' directory using the template [JSON|YAML] (we could support both/either), and enters the unique deployment-specific data, e.g.: service name, server IP addresses, etc. **NOTE:** See template example below.
+4. Engineer creates a new file in the '/deploy' directory using the template and enters the unique deployment-specific data, e.g.: service name, server IP addresses, etc. See template example below.
-5. A GitHub WebHook, configured with custom F5 iControl LX worker REST endpoint (a WebHook server) destination, communicates the commit as 'added', 'modified', or 'removed'.
+5. A GitHub WebHook sends a Github 'commit' message to the iControl LX REST worker end-point, `/ghe_listener`.
 6. The iControl LX worker consumes and processes as appropriate.
-   1. If the WebHook commit message indicates "added" or "modified", the WebHook will retrieve the 'Service Definition' from GitHub and perform the deploy (if "added"), or re-deploy (if "modified").
+   1. The iContorl LX worker will parse the commit message and identify any service definition changes: if the commit has 'added', 'modified', or 'removed' a service definition.
-   2. If the WebHook commit message indicates "removed", there is no requirement to retrieve the 'Service Definition' from GitHub and the services configuration is immediately removed from the BIG-IP device.
+   2. When complete, the iControl LX worker will create a 'Github Issue' in the source repository with the results (success/failure) of the commit processing.

 ## Repository Structure